Gonglz/gonglz.github.io/_projects/donkeycar-rl-racing.md

 ### Scope and Limitation

 The V17 endpoint deployment milestone evaluates the **Jetson-side engineering chain**: model export, TensorRT inference, runtime stability, logging, safety gates, and shadow-mode reproducibility.

-It does **not** claim that the model has solved real-car obstacle avoidance, full active closed-loop racing, or multi-vehicle overtaking.
-Those remain policy-quality and active-validation problems, not endpoint-deployment conclusions.

 </div>